kunle123-ui/kunle/Programs-&-Tools.md

   -H,--host TEXT=localhost    the host where nodeos is running -p,--port UINT=8888         the port where nodeos is running --wallet-host TEXT=localhost
-                              the host where eos-walletd is running --wallet-port UINT=8888     the port where eos-walletd is running -v,--verbose                output verbose messages on error
+                              the host where walleos is running --wallet-port UINT=8888     the port where walleos is running -v,--verbose                output verbose messages on error

 Subcommands: